zuhlke/engineering-posts/drafts/api-first-part-2.md

 Our previous article looked at the idea behind API-first development and some first examples.
 This article will focus on how [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)'s new multiple specification files feature lets us organize our APIs.

-> Note: Release 7.0.1 that will fix [issue 16419](https://github.com/OpenAPITools/openapi-generator/issues/16419) is expected to be released later this year.
-Until then, multiple specification files are only supported by the CLI version.
+> Note: Release 7.0.1 that will fix [issue 16419](https://github.com/OpenAPITools/openapi-generator/issues/16419) and allows multiple specification files is expected to be released later this month 🔥 Until then, the feature is only supported by the CLI version.

 ### Multiple specifications